mirzaakhena/gogen/README.md

 $ gogen error SomethingGoesWrongError
 ```

+## Too many command and I cannot remember it!

 Phew!!
 I knew you cannot remember those all command.
 Don't worry if you forget the command, then you can just call 'gogen'
 ```
 $ gogen